Bird’s Paradise of Maharashtra !!

 13. What are photography opportunities for someone who is keen on wildlife photography and will he/she get guidance for the same?

 – All our safari tours are balanced providing ample opportunities for wildlife photography.
 It not only focuses on tigers but also on other mammalian species, birds, reptiles along with capturing beautiful Landscapes and natural beauty.
+Our experts also help the participants with guidance and tips for wildlife photography.

 14. What will the climate/weather be like in/around the park we will travel to?